xymb-endcrystalme/LinearRegionFileFormatTools/README.md

 - Reads and writes whole files, so it will actually be _faster_ than `.mca` on a spinning HDD (way less IOPS than `.mca`)
 - Replaces symlinks with files, thus allows caching on HDD
 - Uses slightly more memory than Anvil - it has to store the whole region file in memory for individual chunk access
-- Much simpler format - about 300 lines of code vs about 1000 LoC for Anvil
+- Much simpler format - about 600 lines of code vs about 1000 LoC for Anvil
-- Also serves as a memory test

 ## How:
 There are three problems with the default Minecraft region file format (Anvil):